 Scholarships and Financial Aid

 Students at Texas A&M get a world-class education at a reasonable cost—and graduate with far less college-related debt than their peers at other universities.
-We award over $50,000 in scholarships annually to undergraduate students in the Department of Agricultural Economics and support graduate students through assistantships and fellowships, travel and research grants.
+We award over $50,000 in scholarships annually to undergraduate students in the Department of Entomology and support graduate students through assistantships and fellowships, travel and research grants.
 This funding is made possible by donors and supporters of the department including former students, family and friends, former faculty and industry sponsors.

 For degrees or admissions questions: